fullstackenviormentss/Markov_text/README.md

 This is based off of [this stackoverflow answer](https://stackoverflow.com/a/5307230)

+**Notes:**

+ - All whitespace in `to_read.txt` is ignored

-At the top of the script there is a variable, `WORD_LIMIT`: this limits the amount of words read from the text file.
+ - At the top of the script there is a variable, `WORD_LIMIT`: this limits the amount of words read from the text file.
 Change this to however many you want, or set it to `None` to read all the words

 ## `generate.py`